 Any repeal or modification of the foregoing paragraph by the stockholders of this Corporation shall not adversely affect the elimination or limitation of the personal liability of a director or officer for any act or omission occurring prior to the effective date of such repeal or modification.
-This provision shall not eliminate or limit the liability of a director or officer for any act or omission occurring prior to the effective date of this Article.
+This provision shall not eliminate or limit the liability of a director or officer for any act or omission occurring prior to the effective date of such repeal or modification occurring prior to the effective date of this Article.

-- That thereafter, pursuant to a resolution of the Board of Directors, the annual meeting of the stockholders of the Corporation was duly called and held upon notice in accordance with Section 222 of the General Corporation Law of the State of Delaware at which meeting the necessary number of shares as required by statute were voted in favor of the amendment. - 3.
+- 2. That thereafter, pursuant to a resolution of the Board of Directors, the annual meeting of the stockholders of the Corporation was duly called and held upon notice in accordance with Section 222 of the General Corporation Law of the State of Delaware at which meeting the necessary number of shares as required by statute were voted in favor of the amendment. - 3.
 This amendment of the Restated Certificate of Incorporation was duly adopted in accordance with the provisions of Section 242 of the General Corporation Law of the State of Delaware.

-IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to be signed by an authorized officer on this [●]th day of [●], 2024.
+IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to be signed by an authorized officer on this [•]th day of [•], 2024.